QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 In the following, the functionality that is exported from the QBlade dll or shared object is described and the function arguments and return types are given.
 ALl functions with the appendix **_at_num** affect the turbine specified by the argument **num** - this has only an effect for multi turbine simulations.

+:code:`void createInstance(int clDevice = 0, int groupSize = 32)`

+	This function creates a new instance of QBlade.
+The OpenCL device and the OpenCL group-size can both be specified in the arguments. **Calling this function is mandatory!**

 :code:`void loadProject(char *str)`

 	This function loads a qblade (.qpr) project into the QBlade instance.
 The file location has to be passed as a *char pointer*.
 File names can be passed as absolute or as relative paths.